The wait is over! The Duke and Duchess of Sussex welcomed a royally amazing addition to the family Monday morning.

 “It’s the complicated way us British do it,” Tominey joked.

-Kensington Palace issued a statement Monday announcing the joyful news that Harry, 34, and Meghan, 37, would be expecting their first child in the spring of 2019.
+Kensington Palace issued a statement in October announcing the joyful news that Harry, 34, and Meghan, 37, were expecting their first child in the spring of 2019.
 The couple tied the knot in a May 19 ceremony that was watched around the world.